Flooger25/DnD_Wiki/Locations/Land/old_world.md

 #### Second Age of Adventurers (291+)

-The common understanding of the years after the dissolution of the Titans is considered to be the Age of Adventurers.
+The common understanding of the years after the dissolution of the Titans is considered to be the Second Age of Adventurers.

 Before the Titan's disbandment many powerful nations wanted to mimic and have their own powerful individuals, despite the fact that the Titans did not formally or informally represent any colors.
+With the Titans gone these kinds of parties were introduced publicly to the world, and soon many other nations followed.

 ## Demographics